On Learning Verifiers and Implications to Chain-of-Thought Reasoning: Verification

 $1$-completeness corresponds to the learner essentially accepting all the traces that the gold reasoner $g$ deems as correct.
-We will say $1$-completeness w.r.t.\ $g$, i.e., omit the conditional distribution $\tilde{D}_{\mid x}$, to mean the above definition holds for all conditional distributions (meaning the verifier says YES exactly for $g(x)$).
-Later, we will relax $1$-completeness to $\gamma=1-\eta$ completeness for small $\eta$ in some more challenging learning settings, but will always insist on perfect soundness.
+In other words, $1$-completeness w.r.t.\ $g$ (omitting the conditional distribution $\tilde{D}_{\mid x}$) means that $\gamma$-completeness holds in the above definition for $\gamma=1$ for all conditional distributions.
+Later, we will relax $1$-completeness to $\gamma=1-\eta$ completeness for small $\eta$ in some more challenging learning settings. {We study two types of soundness guarantees---a stronger ``stepwise'' soundness which guarantees that we reject a proof at the first incorrect step (deviation from a gold-standard step) and ``overall'' soundness that only guarantees that incorrect proofs of length $T$ are rejected.
+Note that stepwise sound verification implies overall sound verification, but the converse does not necessarily hold.}

+{ \begin{remark} We note that soundness and completeness of proof systems is a terminology also used in formal verification and logic, and caution the reader against conflating them with our notions.
+A soundness guarantee for a deductive system expresses that all provable sentences are true.
+Completeness states that all true sentences are provable.
+While there is an analogy, we remind the reader that our study applies to natural language reasoning while formal logic involves proofs expressed in a very precise formal language and their verification. \end{remark} }